folkertdev/elm-state/README.md

 ```

 But when subcomputations have a descriptive name, the final composition (in the 'in' clause)
 will be very straightforward.
-The subcomputations are also very reusable.
+At the same time, the subcomputations are extremely reusable.

 ```elm
 cycle : Int -> State (Array Bool) (Maybe Int)